wp-plugins/simple-ajax-chat/readme.txt

 If that doesn't help, you can include your own custom CSS.
 To do so, replace the "Custom CSS styles" with your own, and then enable the "Enable custom styles?" setting.
 Alternately, you may include custom CSS via your theme's stylesheet.

+If your site's `wp-blog-header.php` and `wp-config.php` are not located in the usual default location (i.e., you have moved them to a custom location), you will need to edit the paths in `/simple-ajax-chat.php` (line 4) and `/resources/sac.php` (line 9).
+At some point I will be revamping the way that these files are included so that this modification won't be necessary.

 == Upgrade Notice ==

 __IMPORTANT:__ the time functionality has been upgraded in the latest version of the plugin.
 As a result, all chat messages will be deleted when the plugin is upgraded to the latest version.
 If you want to save your current chats, please make a backup BEFORE upgrading.